 Our French toast casserole recipe is here for a convenient breakfast and an extraordinary National French Toast Day (November 28).

-Is French Toast Casserole Healthy?
+Is This French Toast Casserole Healthy?

 Many French toast casserole recipes call for a lot of eggs, milk, and butter— all major sources of saturated fat.
 It is considered the “bad” type of fat and should be consumed in moderation, nutritionists say.